okflea/todolist/README.md

 # ToDolist
-Simple To Do List with edit and delete features!
+Beautiful To Do List with edit and delete features!